 A Renovation That Almost Didn't Happen

 An assessment told a different story.
 The shell was structurally sound — no cracks in the beam, no wall movement.
 The leak turned out to be a failed fitting at the equipment pad, not a plumbing line under the deck.
 The renovation scope: StoneScapes pebble resurfacing, travertine coping, new waterline tile, and the fitting repair.
-Total cost: $14,200 — less than the removal quote, and they kept a functioning pool that their teenagers use almost daily from May through September.
+The renovation came in at less than the removal quote — and they kept a functioning pool that their teenagers use almost daily from May through September.

 The National Association of Realtors' 2023 Remodeling Impact Report found that pool-related improvements rank among the top outdoor projects for both homeowner satisfaction and perceived value recovery at resale — particularly in markets where pools are common in the housing stock.